chepo92/Raspberry-Pi-Camera-App/README.md

 ## Installation

 Download the zip file and extract to a directory of your choosing.
+You may have to install ImageTk sudo apt-get install python-imaging sudo apt-get install python-imaging-tk

+## Usage
 To run, open a terminal, change to the directory containing the source files, and enter **sudo python PiCameraApp.py** or **sudo python3 PiCameraApp.py**.

 ## Known Issues